clerkio/clerk-woocommerce/readme.txt

 == Changelog ==
+= 4.1.9 - 2024-07-29
+* Added price_html field to product data.
+* Added guard to check that wc_products() is defined, to cover people installing plugin before woocommerce itself on their wordpress.
+* Log email from active login, even if not typed into input field, if collect_emails enabled.
+* Flatten child products custom attributes into single array.

 = 4.1.8 - 2024-04-15
 * Added guards for grouped products without get_regular_price method in product sync.
 * Remove RTU trigger from variants being modified.